Astros clinch AL West for 5th time in 6 years, beat Rays 4-0

 Drew Rasmussen (10-6) gave up four runs and six hits in six innings.
 He has allowed four runs in consecutive starts and giving up three runs or fewer during 11 in a row.

-Altuve singled leading off the sixth, Jeremy Pena walked and Yordan Alvarez hit an RBI single.
-Bregman followed with a broken-bat, two-run double.
+Altuve singled leading off the sixth, Jeremy Peña walked and Yordan Alvarez hit an RBI single.
+Alex Bregman followed with a broken-bat, two-run double.

 TRAINER’S ROOM